Do we have lift off or lockdown still?

 Barbados has inbound restrictions at least until the 30th of June and a mandatory 14-day quarantine in a government facility for all persons entering Barbados.
 Citizens and residents of Barbados will be subject to a home-quarantine.

-Belgium has only essential travel in effect at least through the 8th of June.
+Belgium has limited entry from Europe in effect at least through the 1st of July.
 A 14 day self-quarantine is required for permanent residents and citizens upon entering the country.
 It does not apply to foreigners transiting through Belgium via air, land or sea.
 They must be able to enter and leave Belgian territory easily to continue travel to their destination.
 There is no quarantine required for travelers on essential business travel.

 Belize has an indefinite lockdown in place.